m-ld/m-ld-website/src/topics/live-and-sharable.md

 The approach that we've taken with **m-ld** is to provide a protocol, with implementing engines, for distributing data in a distributed application.

-1. The 'truth' is the data exposed to the app by the engine.
+1. The 'truth' is the local data exposed to the app by **m-ld**.
-1. The data is automatically distributed by the engine with the guarantee that all engines will converge on the same 'truth'.
+1. The data is automatically distributed by **m-ld** with the guarantee that all instances will converge on the same 'truth'.
 1. We use an open standard for encoding data with its meaning, and communicating changes to it.